 Your Personal Documents / Genealogies

-- For 79 years the material printed in the DSGR Magazine has been contributed by members like you.
+- For over 80 years the material printed in the DSGR Magazine has been contributed by members like you.
 We invite you to contribute your genealogy, articles, Bible records, birth marriage & death records, probate, deed, pension, tax or military records, diaries, letters and other interesting and pertinent items you may have collected or transcribed.

 The DSGR Magazine has been given access to manuscripts in the Burton Historical Collection and has been transcribing these to appear in the magazine.
 These manuscripts have never been published before.
 Transcription projects can be done in your own home (you will receive electronic versions of the pages you are to transcribe) and then you type the information into MS Word or MS Excel depending on the type of information in agreement with the DSGR Magazine Editor.